The Holy Eucharist

 The Holy Eucharist is offered twice on Sunday morning, each with its own flavor:

-9:00am – Holy Eucharist including excellent preaching, wonderful music accompanied by a choral quartet and organ, and children’s program* following the Gospel reading; followed by coffee and time for fellowship
+9:00am – Holy Eucharist including excellent preaching, wonderful music accompanied by a choral quartet and organ.
+A children’s worship program* is included, so that all ages can engage the lessons of the day on their own level.
+You can learn more about children’s programming here.
+The service is followed by coffee and some time for fellowship.

-11:00am – Solemn Eucharist including excellent preaching, glorious music led by our superb choir and/or schola and choristers, and children’s program* following the Gospel reading; followed by coffee and time for fellowship
+11:00am – Solemn Eucharist including excellent preaching, glorious music led by a superb choir and/or schola and choristers.
+A children’s worship program* is included, so that all ages can engage the lessons of the day on their own level.
+You can learn more about children’s programming here.
+The service is followed by coffee and some time for fellowship

 * Children rejoin the congregation at each service during The Peace so that all may receive Holy Communion together

-Holy Eucharist is offered during the week at :
+Holy Eucharist is offered during the week :

 Offered seasonally; If you wish to observe the Daily Offices of Morning and Evening Prayer at home or work click here for an online resource or speak with one of our clergy for assistance.

-5:00pm – Sung Evening Prayer on select Sundays
+5:00pm – Sung Evening Prayer on select Sundays; specific dates may be found by accessing our calendar.

 9:00pm – Sung Night Prayer every Sunday; in a darkened, candlelit church.
+On select Feast Days, Compline is folowed by a simple Holy Communion for those who wish to remain.
 Doors open at 8:30pm for quiet prayer